k0marrr1/nyc-mhtn-ds-021720/week_3/mod_1_project/README.md

 Be sure to let the instructor team know when you’ve started working on a project, either by reaching out over Slack or, by connecting with the instructors.

 Once you're done with the 10 sections in module 1, please start on the project.
-Do that by forking this repository, cloning it locally, and working in the `student.ipynb` file.
-Make sure to also add and commit a link to your presentation in the README.md.

 #### 1. Deliver your presentation to a non-technical stakeholder.
 The presentation  should not exceed 5 minutes.